-But let me be clear, though.
-The sexual desire itself is not sinful.
+But let me be clear, though, that sexual desire itself is not sinful.
 All right?
 That's, God has given us sexuality.
 That in itself is not sinful.

-Jesus himself had sexual desire.
+[31:15] Jesus himself had sexual desire.
 But although he did, because he remained single, he expressed his sexuality in his celibacy.